Personal Branding: How to Create a Digital Footprint

 I always tell listees to be personable — but professional — when cultivating their brand.
 Creating a personal website with a blog feature is one of the most fruitful ways to do this.
 Viewers of your page can therefore get more insight as to who you are as a person, beyond merely your basic services and biography.
 Your website is the hub of your narrative, services, and brand.
 You can aggregate content that you have written, press releases, articles, awards, images and features all in one centralized place.
 Including a blog can focus on your skill set and occupation, but it could also pertain to your interests, hobbies, and accentuate your voice.
 For busy professionals who don’t have time to manage their on websites, Marquis Who’s Who offers web hosting, content writing and maintenance services for their listees

 Videos are Your Best Friend

 As everyone is sick of reading email after email, article after article, short videos are a welcome change of pace.
-Adding webinars, Zooms, and video biographies to your online presence gives the audience the ability to witness how you carry yourself and engage with others.
+Adding webinar software and hosting webinars, Zooms, and video biographies to your online presence gives the audience the ability to witness how you carry yourself and engage with others.
 For Marquis Who’s Who listees, we pursue such videos with our celebrity interviewer Star Jones.
 She hosts recorded interviews to reveal the “behind the scenes” of some of the company’s most inspiring individuals.
 I have found that people are engaging with video links more than ever before; videos are simply more compelling, and a unique facet to the typical hum-drum of a website’s written content.